2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/customize-edit-ux/toolbars.md

 > [!TIP]
 > A new group can also go after the `default` group of buttons.
 If you add a `&pos=1` or another number the group will be placed later on in the sequence.
+> You can also use `&pos=-0` or `&pos=-1` or similar to place it counting from the end of the list.

+> [!WARNING]
+> When using position like `pos=#` you may have unexpected results, because the button is added to the list _before_ some buttons decide to hide themselves.
+> So you may think you're adding it to `pos=1` but if the edit button (which would be at position 0) shouldn't be shown, your button will still appear to be the first one.

 There is also a hidden group called `edit-advanced` - you can find the [list of groups](xref:Specs.Cms.Toolbars.Build) here.
 As of now, it only contains the `delete` button which is hidden by default.